avacadok/tweeter/README.md

 - Responsive Design: works well with various screen sizes (desktops and laptops).
 - Compose Tweets: allows users to send out tweets that are within 140 characters.
 - Tweet Detail: each tweet shows users information and the time of the tweet posted.
-- Error message: displays error message when users try to compose empty tweets or tweets are over 140 characters.
+- Error message: displays message when users try to compose empty tweets or tweets are over 140 characters.